-In 2014, the Oakland County Sheriff's Office Operations Center fully deployed an integrated Michigan Public Safety Communication System (MPSCS) statewide radio console system into the Oakland County OpenSky radio system.
-By bringing the two largest radio networks in Michigan into one dispatch center we are able to bridge the communications gap where public safety first responder could not talk to each other at the scene of incidents.
-We are able to set radio talkgroups dynamically to provide full inter-operable radio connectivity to any responder in Oakland County.
+The Operations Center fully deployed an integrated Michigan Public Safety Communication System (MPSCS) statewide radio console system into the Oakland County OpenSky radio system.
+By bringing the two largest radio networks in Michigan into one dispatch center, we are able to bridge the communications gap where public safety first responder could not talk to each other at the scene of incidents.
+We are able to set radio talk groups dynamically to provide full inter-operable radio connectivity to any responder in Oakland County.
 We have also partnered regionally with Macomb County, Genesee County, Livingston County, Washtenaw County, Lapeer County, Wayne County (partial), and the City of Detroit in which we have set procedures and policies on how we will manage the communications during major incidents and natural disasters.
-When Oakland County public safety agencies travel outside the County, but are still on the OpenSky radio network, we can also provide them with dynamic radio talkgroups of these regional partners.
-The Oakland County Sheriff's Office Operations Center is one of the most technologically advanced 911 centers in Michigan.
+When Oakland County public safety agencies travel outside the County, but are still on the OpenSky radio network, we can also provide them with dynamic radio talk groups of these regional partners.